compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 users with the general workflow, and some of the parameters and terminology.
 We will use as an example in this tutorial the __??????__ data set from __?????__.
-However, you can follow along with one of the other example data sets if you like and although your results will vary the procedure will be identical.
+However, you can follow along with one of the other example data sets if you like, although your results will vary the procedure will be identical.

 ## MESS Part II Outline
 * [Crash course in machine learing](#ML-Intro)